bjerrep/obsoleta/README.md

 Wether or not the optional track, arch and buildtype are globally enabled is defined in a configuration file loaded by Obsoleta.
 Even if they are enabled they are optional in the json files which might be the reason for any small inconsistencies further down this page.
 All the meta data are bundled into a single identifier for each package, used both internally and for console output.
 It can look like these:

 No optionals enabled:

 **name:version**

 All optionals enabled but unspecified for a given package (falling back to default values):

 **name:anytrack:anyarch:unknown:version**

 When everything is in use:

 **name:testing:linux_x86_64:release:version**

+### Specifying a package

+The name given with the --package argument are split with ':' as delimiter to between 1 to 5 elements depending on enabled optionals.
+The following are all valid package specifications (for what is also called the compact name) when all optionals are enabled:

+- "all"
+- *
+- name:track:arch:buildtype:version
+- name:track:arch:buildtype
+- name:track:arch
+- name:track
+- name

+Its deeply unfair but thats all the explanation there is for now.
+The examples below uses the last version since they are very simple and the name itself is enough for a unique identification.

+## Example

 Given one or more root directories Obsoleta recursively scans for *obsoleta.json* files (currently in max two directory levels).
 The directory name itself is not used by Obsoleta, the package name is always taken from the json file.
 So seen from a file system view it could look like this: